samiralaa/Samiralaa/README.md

-# [Your Name] - PHP Developer 👨‍💻
+# [Samir Alaa] - PHP Developer 👨‍💻

 Hi!
-I'm [Your Name], a professional PHP developer with a passion for building efficient, scalable, and maintainable web applications.
+I'm [Samir Alaa], a professional PHP developer with a passion for building efficient, scalable, and maintainable web applications.
 I specialize in backend development and enjoy solving complex challenges.

 ---